 Dual Class Stock Structure.
 As discussed above, our Class B common stock has ten votes per share, while our Class A common stock, which is the class of stock the selling stockholders are selling in this offering and which will be the only class of stock which is publicly traded, has one vote per share.
-After the offering, our current directors, executive officers, holders of more than 5% of our common stock and their respective affiliates will, in the aggregate, beneficially own approximately 56.4% of our outstanding Class A and Class B common stock, representing approximately 64.7% of the total voting power of our outstanding capital stock (approximately 55.6% and approximately 65.8%, respectively, if the underwriters exercise their over-allotment option in full).
+After the offering, our current directors, executive officers, holders of more than 5% of our common stock and their respective affiliates will, in the aggregate, beneficially own approximately % of our outstanding Class A and Class B common stock, representing approximately who of the total voting power of our outstanding capital stock (approximately who approximately who four outstanding capital stock (approximately who approximately who in full).
 Because of our dual class structure, the holders of our Class B common stock will continue to be able to control all matters submitted to our stockholders for approval even if they own significantly less than 50% of the shares of our outstanding Class A and Class B common stock.
 This concentrated control could discourage others from initiating any potential merger, takeover or other change of control transaction that other stockholders might view as beneficial.
 Our board of directors is authorized, without stockholder approval, to issue additional shares of Class A and Class B common stock.